📌 Key Takeaway: Data turns environmental performance from a vague goal into something organizations can measure, compare, and improve over time.

 Digital channels can extend that transparency.
 Some businesses share progress through infographics, dashboards, or short updates that summarize environmental performance in plain language.
 That approach works because it makes the information easier to absorb.
 It also helps organizations build trust by showing they are not hiding the data behind internal reports.

-This is where consistency matters.
+Consistency matters here.
 Stakeholders respond to repeated, clear communication.
 If a company tracks performance carefully and reports it honestly, the data becomes part of its reputation.
 Over time, that can strengthen relationships with customers and partners who value transparency.
+The message is simple: if the data is solid, the reporting can be solid too.

 The Future of Data in Environmental Performance Measurement